davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_smartcards_sol.md

    - The attacker collects the erroneous ciphertexts generated due to the induced faults, along with the correct ciphertext produced without fault induction.

 3. **Differential Analysis:**
-   - The attacker then compares the correct ciphertext with the faulty ciphertexts.
+   - The attacker then compares the correct ciphertext with the faulty ciphertext.
 The differences between these outputs are analyzed to determine how the induced fault affected the cipher's operation.

 4. **Key Hypothesis and Verification:**
    - By understanding the cipher's structure and how the fault propagates through the rounds of encryption, the attacker can make educated guesses about the secret key or certain bits of it.
 They can verify these hypotheses by checking if the assumed key bits would lead to the observed differences in the ciphertext.